How I Booked Lufthansa First Class with Points (And How You Can Too)

-How to Book Lufthansa First Class: A Simple Step-by-Step Guide
+How to Find Availability and Book Lufthansa First Class

 Let’s get into it.
 I promise to keep this as straightforward as possible because I know how overwhelming points and miles can be.
 You shouldn’t finish reading this and think, Wait… how do I actually do this?
 Or you know, slam your laptop closed in frustration.